 1. They Facilitate Rapid Responses in Critical Situations

 An efficient, integrated nurse call system allows staff to claim calls, update statuses, and more.
 All of this increases response rates, decreases call times, and, most importantly, facilitates rapid responses in critical situations when a fast response can mean the difference between life and death.
+Choosing the best nurse call system for your facility makes a big difference for staff and for patients.

 2. Good Nurse Call Systems Reduce False Alarm Rates